Christmas: From Post Modern Jukebox

 & Angels We Have Heard On High

-The words to "Hark!
-The Herald Angels Sing" were written by Charles Wesley, the brother of the founder of Methodism John Wesley.
-The tune was originally composed by Felix Mendelssohn in 1840 for the second chorus "Gott ist Licht" ("God is Light"), of the cantata Festgesang ("Festival Song").
+The words "Hark!
+The Herald Angels Sing" were written by Charles Wesley, the brother of the founder of Methodism, John Wesley.
+The tune was initially composed by Felix Mendelssohn in 1840 for the second chorus, "Gott ist Licht" ("God is Light"), of the cantata Festgesang ("Festival Song").

-"Angels We Have Heard on High" is generally sung to the hymn tune "Gloria", a traditional French carol as arranged by Edward Shippen Barnes.
+"Angels We Have Heard on High" is generally sung to the hymn "Gloria," a traditional French carol arranged by Edward Shippen Barnes.
 In England, the words of James Montgomery's "Angels from the Realms of Glory" are usually sung to this tune.

 YouTube comments: